Animal Welfare Council - Laws Simplified

 (4) providing satisfactory proof of ownership; and

-Anne Arundel County Code § 12-4-504 (2005).
+Anne Arundel County Code § 12-4-504 (2025).
 Redemption of impounded animals.

-Redemption fees include a $5 shelter fee for each day that the animal is held at the animal control facility, a $25 impoundment charge, and the cost of any required veterinary services.
+(3) a $5 shelter fee for each day that the animal is held at the Department facility; and

-Anne Arundel County Code § 12-4-601 (2005).
-Vaccination of dogs and cats required.
+Anne Arundel County Code § 12-4-601.
+Vaccination of dogs, cats, and ferrets required.

-On request of the Agency, a person owning or keeping a dog or cat in the County shall promptly exhibit a currently valid rabies vaccination certificate indicating that the dog or cat has been vaccinated by a licensed veterinarian or approved governmental agency.
-Failure to show your animal has been vaccinated may lead to a written citation being issued and an order requiring the vaccination within a seven-day period.
+On request of the Department, a person owning or keeping a dog, cat, or ferret in the County shall promptly exhibit a currently valid rabies vaccination certificate indicating that the dog, cat, or ferret has been vaccinated by a licensed veterinarian or approved governmental agency.

 If you cannot locate your certificate, contact your rabies vaccination provider immediately.

-Anne Arundel County Code § 12-4-602 (2005).
-Required Reports – In general.
+§ 12-4-602.
+Required reports – In general.

-Anne Arundel County Code § 12-4-608 (2005).
+Anne Arundel County Code § 12-4-608 (2025).
 Quarantine – Animal suspected of being exposed to rabies.

 Rabies is spread through direct contact (i.e. bites and scratches) from a warm blooded animal that is infected with rabies.
-If you suspect your animal may have been exposed to rabies contact Animal Control at (410) 222-8900.
+If you suspect your animal may have been exposed to rabies contact Animal Services at (410) 222-8900.
 If your animal bites someone, you must contact the Police Department.

-Anne Arundel County Code §12-4-702 (2005).
-Dog and cat licenses.
+Anne Arundel County Code §12-4-703 (2025).
+Dog license.

 Yes.
 Please refer to fee schedule in the Anne Arundel County Code.

 Note: Licenses for spayed and neutered pets are offered at a lower cost.
+Senior (65 and older) discounts apply.

 For more information visit the animal laws page.